Fire Safety

 Fire Compartment Surveys

-Inspection of service penetrations and voids in compartmentation, by trained professionals.
+Inspection of service penetrations and defects in compartmentation, by trained professionals to a third-party accreditation standard.

 A typical fire compartmentation survey involves inspecting: